Dean A. Riddle

-Lauren C. Williams (Director) received her B.A. in Psychology from Louisiana State University in 1990 and obtained her American Bar Association Post Graduate Paralegal Degree in 1993 from Southeastern Paralegal Institute.
+Lauren C. Williams (Director) received her B.A. in Psychology from Louisiana State University in 1990 and obtained her M.A. in Psychological Counseling from Teachers College Columbia University in 2018.
 Ms. Williams began her career working for one of the leading community association law firms in the country then known as Hyatt & Rhoads.
 Her interest in technology led her into a client relations position with Computer Associates International (CA), one of the leading technology companies in the world.
 While at CA, she gained valuable experience in the use of mission critical software to solve business challenges for Fortune 500 companies such as Sabre Holdings, Hertz and Bell Helicopter.
 She then spearheaded the launch of the Midwest Division of Attenza which provided online customer service and support automation software for such companies as Aon Corp., BMC Software Inc., Dell Computer Corp., Gateway Inc. and McKesson Corp.
 Ms. Williams returned to the community association legal industry in 2001 and formed Collectronics — the first company to introduce the community association law industry to the use of online applications as an integral part of their legal and business processes.
 Collectronics’ suite of online applications, including CollectMinder®, e-nForce® and ProjectMinder® have set the standard for mission critical applications for the community association legal industry.
 Ms. Williams has lectured extensively regarding the use of technology to improve the services attorneys provide their community associations and to better market their practice to clients.

 Lance E. Williams